venkatkvikram/NetflixGPT/README.md

 - Update store with Trailer video data
 - Embed youtube video and make it autoplay and mute
 - Tailwind CSS to make container same as netflix one
+- Build Secondary/Rest of the component
+- Added Movies on categories.
+Each category having it's own custom hook.